srid/emanote/README.md

 - [ ] Finalize in HTML templating: heist vs a more popular one?
   - If using Heist, document how to add custom splices when using this project as a Haskell library.
 - [ ] Finalize on the project name: `emabook`, or something else?

+Documentation

+- Heist docs for Ema
+  - Helper.Heist
+  - Helper.Heist.Tailwind - for `<Tailwind-Include />` in head that uses inline CSS in dev server, and include of generated CSS in prod.